DNA Tools, Techniques and Vocabulary

-Restriction enzymes: These are enzymes that cut DNA molecules at recognition sites (specific nucleotide sequences) which are usually 4 to 8 nucleotide bases long.
-Naturally occurring restriction enzymes protect bacteria by cutting foreign DNA and then removing invading organisms.
-There are 2 types of cuts from restriction enzymes: sticky ends, where strands have overhanging complementary bases and are specific, and blunt ends, where there are no overhanging nucleotides and they are unspecific.
+1. Restriction enzymes: These are enzymes that cut DNA molecules at recognition sites (specific nucleotide sequences), usually 4 to 8 nucleotide bases long.
+Naturally occurring restriction enzymes protect bacteria by cutting foreign DNA and removing invading organisms.
+There are two types of cuts from restriction enzymes: sticky ends, where strands have overhanging complementary bases and are specific, and blunt ends, where there are no overhanging nucleotides and they are unspecific.

-DNA ligase: This is an enzyme that uses complementary base pairing rules to seal and reassemble DNA strands in the process of ligation.
+2. DNA ligase: This enzyme uses complementary base-pairing rules to seal and reassemble DNA strands in the process of ligation.
 DNA ligase catalyses a strong covalent bond, closing up the sugar-phosphate backbone to hold the two strands of DNA together.
 This is useful for recombinant DNA technology.

-Primers: Short fragments of single-stranded DNA or RNA.
-Primers assist in the synthesis of new strands of DNA by acting as a signal for the polymerase to begin synthesis.
+4. Primers: Short fragments of single-stranded DNA or RNA.
+Primers assist in synthesising new strands of DNA by acting as a signal for the polymerase to begin synthesis.

 What are the main DNA techniques and vocabulary in biotechnology?

-Amplifying DNA: To greatly increase the number of copies of a DNA sequence.
-This can be achieved either in vivo by inserting the sequence to be amplified into a cloniing vector that can be replicated within a host cell, or in vitro by PCR.
+2. Amplifying DNA: To significantly increase the number of copies of a DNA sequence.
+This can be achieved either in vivo by inserting the sequence to be amplified into a cloning vector that can be replicated within a host cell or in vitro by PCR.

-DNA ladder: A collection of DNA fragments known as base pair lengths.
-A ladder is a standard/a set of molecular size markers used to compare the sample DNA with known DNA, and is used in electrophoresis.
+3. DNA ladder: A collection of DNA fragments known as base pair lengths.
+A ladder is a standard/a set of molecular size markers used to compare the sample DNA with known DNA and is used in electrophoresis.

-Agarose gel: A three-dimensional matrix formed of helical agarose molecules in supercoiled bundles that are aggregated into three-dimensional structures with channels and pores through which biomolecules can pass (nucleic acids, proteins etc.)
+5. Agarose gel: A three-dimensional matrix formed of helical agarose molecules in supercoiled bundles aggregated into three-dimensional structures with channels and pores through which biomolecules can pass (nucleic acids, proteins etc.)